-On the night of November 8, 2022, I was at a ballroom in Eastern Pennsylvania watching election returns come in after a year of long days spent working to elect conservative candidates.
+On the night of Nov.
+8, 2022, I was at a ballroom in Eastern Pennsylvania watching election returns come in after a year of long days spent working to elect conservative candidates.
 I, along with just about every other Republican activist, candidate, and operative, felt confident.
 Then the mail-in vote came in.

 It’s an experience that has become familiar to us as Republicans in the last few years — we put in countless hours of work only to have our efforts ruined by a flood of Democrat votes that were cast well before the polls even opened.
-It’s after this most recent debacle that I got together with 2022 Congressional candidate Lisa Scheller and State Senate candidate Dean Browning (two of the latest casualties of our mail-in disadvantage).
+It was after this most recent debacle that I got together with 2022 Congressional candidate Lisa Scheller and State Senate candidate Dean Browning (two of the latest casualties of our mail-in voting disadvantage).

-From the outside, it can be hard to understand how Republicans came to have such an enormous disadvantage in the mail-in ballot fight.
-Twenty years ago, mail-in votes (then called absentee ballots) were making the difference for Republicans in close races, including the 2000 presidential race in Florida.
+From the outside, it can be hard to understand how Republicans came to have such an enormous disadvantage in the mail-in voting ballot fight.
+Twenty years ago, mail-in votes (then called absentee ballots) made the difference for Republicans in close races, including the 2000 presidential race in Florida.
 Back then, it was considered smart strategy to encourage voters to use mail-in ballots if they could — after all, what campaign wouldn’t want to give voters several weeks to cast a ballot instead of a single day?

-This shouldn’t surprise us — when you give low-prop voters several months to cast their ballot, you increase the chance that they vote.
+This shouldn’t surprise us.
+When you give low-prop voters several months to cast their ballot, you increase the chance that they vote.
 Democrats have taken advantage of this and then some, doing everything short of breaking down the doors of their low-prop voters and making them sign up for a mail-in ballot.
 These extra votes alone can account for two losses in Pennsylvania congressional races, the loss of the state house, and several state senate races.

-For their part, Republicans used to console themselves that our voters were much more likely to turn out so we didn’t need to use mail-in ballots as much.
+For their part, Republicans used to console themselves that our voters were much more likely to turn out so we didn’t need to use mail-in voting ballots as much.
 There’s some truth to this, but it’s worth remembering that Republicans are quickly becoming a much more working-class party than we were a decade ago.
 When our voters are determining whether to vote, they may have to contend with extra shifts at work, childcare issues, family issues, or any other daily occurrence that can stop us from completing our to-do lists.
 The reality is, we can’t rely on elderly retirees turning out at 7 a.m. to win elections for us; we have to match the aggressive turnout strategy that Democrats employ.

 We’ll be traveling the state in order to train committees, campaigns, and grassroots organizations on the ins and outs of mail-in voting and how to persuade our voters to use it; we’ll be working to get our materials into the hands of any Republican candidate or volunteer who wants them; and we’ll work to provide the advertising air support needed to get our message to every last Pennsylvania Republican.